rwtechwiki/rwtechwiki.github.io/Lists/passages.md

 Enter and rest in every region.

 ### Outlaw
 Kill enough creatures that cannot be eaten by Survivor or Monk.
-Deaths reduce Passage progress and not killing valid creatures resets it.
+Deaths reduce Passage progress and not killing valid creatures during a cycle resets it.

 ### Chieftain
 Reach maximum scavenger reputation.
 This Passage can be lost if scavenger reputation drops.

 ### Hunter
-Eat only [meat](foodtypes) for 6 cycles in a row (12 points at 2 points per cycle).
+Eat only [[foodtypes|meat]] for 6 cycles in a row (12 points at 2 points per cycle).
 Dying counts as -1.
-Eating "non-meat" resets the Passage progress.
+Eating *vegetarian food* resets the Passage progress.

 ### Friend
 Rest with a friendly lizard 3 cycles in a row.
 Resting without a friendly lizard resets progress.

 ### Monk
-Eat only [vegetarian food](foodtypes) for 6 cycles in a row (12 points at 2 points per cycle).
+Eat only [[foodtypes|vegetarian food]] for 6 cycles in a row (12 points at 2 points per cycle).
 Dying counts as -1.
-Eating “meat” resets the Passage progress.
+Eating *meat* resets the Passage progress.

 ### Saint
 Do not take aggressive action against any creature for 6 cycles in a row (12 points at 2 points per cycle).
 Any aggressive action resets progress.
 Throwing rocks or sticks near creatures can count as aggressive action.
 Dying is -1.